Delphine-H/holbertonschool-simple_shell/README.md

 <a href="AUTHORS">File Authors<a>

 ## Licence
 Distributed under the MIT License.
-See <a href="https://www.holbertonschool.com/">Licence </a>for more informations.
+See <a href="LICENSE">Licence </a>for more informations.